ArjunPramod/FireDetectNet/README.md

 # FireDetectNet

-FireDetectNet is an open-source deep learning project that focuses on fire detection in images using state-of-the-art convolutional neural networks (CNNs).
+FireDetectNet is an deep learning project that focuses on fire detection in images using state-of-the-art convolutional neural networks (CNNs).
 This repository provides a comprehensive solution for training, evaluating, and deploying a robust fire detection model.
-Our goal is to contribute to fire safety and emergency response efforts by automating the process of identifying fires in images.
+My goal is to contribute to fire safety and emergency response efforts by automating the process of identifying fires in images.
 Whether you're interested in fire prevention or monitoring, FireDetectNet offers a powerful tool for image-based fire detection.

 ## Key Features